Minion: A fast scalable constraint solver

 Case studies

-Victor Bovdi, Alexander Konovalov and Steve Linton also used Minion and GAP together to find Torsion units in integral group rings of Conway simple groups.
-This work is published in the International Journal of Algebra and Computation.
+Victor Bovdi, Eric Jespers, and Alexander Konovalov used Minion to investigate units of finite orders in integral group rings.
+Their paper Torsion units in integral group rings of Janko simple groups is published in Mathematics of Computation.
+Victor Bovdi, Alexander Konovalov, and Steve Linton also used Minion and GAP together for torsion units in integral group rings of Conway simple groups, published in the International Journal of Algebra and Computation.